rebelsky/sams-assorted-musings-reflections/w-blake-creasey.md

 model of that course and ours, one of which was that we provided more feedback [8].

-And then Blake went to Budapest for the AIT program.
-And, as had become his wont, Blake sent me a few emails to let me know how his courses were going.
+Then Blake went to Budapest for the AIT program.
+As had become his wont, Blake sent me a few emails to let me know how his courses were going.
 Blake's opinions of CS seemed to change over that time; he was less interested in the thrill of programming and more in the impact that computing could have.
 His letters were generous in many ways.
 He wrote about many different things: his classes, his travels, and even what his peers were doing.

 In his last three semesters at Grinnell, Blake continued his CS major (thankfully) and thought much more carefully about what he wanted to do.